instructure/canvas-lms/doc/api/file_uploads.md

   <dt>name</dt> <dd>The filename of the file.
 Any UTF-8 name is allowed.
 Path components such as `/` and `\` will be treated as part of the filename, not a path to a sub-folder.</dd>
   <dt>size</dt> <dd>The size of the file, in bytes.</dd>
   <dt>content_type</dt> <dd>The content type of the file.
 If not given, it will be guessed based on the file extension.</dd>
+  <dt>parent_folder_id</dt><dd>The id of the folder to store the file in.
+If this and parent_folder_path are sent an error will be returned.
+If neither is given, a default folder will be used.</dd>
-  <dt>folder</dt> <dd>The path of the folder to store the file in.
+  <dt>parent_folder_path</dt> <dd>The path of the folder to store the file in.
 The path separator is the forward slash `/`, never a back slash.
 The folder will be created if it does not already exist.
 This parameter only applies to file uploads in a context that has folders, such as a user, a course, or a group.
-If not given, a default folder will be used.</dd>
+If this and parent_folder_id are sent an error will be returned.
+If neither is given, a default folder will be used.</dd>
+  <dt>folder</dt> <dd>[deprecated] Use parent_folder_path instead.</dd>
   <dt>on_duplicate</dt> <dd>How to handle duplicate filenames.
 If `overwrite`, then this file upload will overwrite any other file in the folder with the same name.
 If `rename`, then this file will be renamed if another file in the folder exists with the given name.
 If no parameter is given, the default is `overwrite`.
 This doesn't apply to file uploads in a context that doesn't have folders.</dd>
 </dl>